Coarse-grained dynamics of transiently-bound fast linkers: Conclusion

 Many choices for effective dynamics in the literature clearly violate detailed balance and hence operate out-of-equilibrium~\cite{lalitha2021enhanced,fogelson2019transport}.
-While one could \textit{a priori} investigate coarse-grained out-of-equilibrium dynamics, such details are often barely discussed.
-So far, there does not exist a framework that can properly address coarse-graining beyond equilibrium.
-The \homogenization approach could constitute a starting point since it does not rely on detailed balance.
+The coarse-graining in Ref.~\onlinecite{PhysRevX.12.031030} computes the effective rates in a mechanical model with non-equilibrium fluctuations, but relating non-equilibrium rates and dynamics seems to be missing a unified framework.
+Our systematic approach to coarse-graining may provide a first step toward addressing this.
 The authors in Ref.~\onlinecite{walker2022numerical} interestingly note that effective equilibria can arise by switching between non-conservative systems, providing hope that this pursuit is both fruitful and interesting.
 Thus, extending our method to out-of-equilibrium systems would be of broad relevance, in particular, to explore transient bonds with activated cleaving that are common in viral linker-mediated motion~\cite{muller2019mobility,ziebert2021influenza} and also artificial nano-motors~\cite{korosec2021lawnmower}.